WebberZone/knowledgebase/README.md

 _Knowledgebase Menu in the WordPress Admin_

-For more screenshots visit the <a href="http://wordpress.org/plugins/knowledgebase/screenshots/">WordPress plugin page</a>
+For more screenshots visit the [WordPress plugin page](http://wordpress.org/plugins/knowledgebase/screenshots/)

 ## Installation